 - Thermal grease or compound.
 This can be found at your local computer hardware shop and is necessary for replacing the old thermal paste on your laptop’s heat sink.

-- Wooden tongue depressor to scrape the old thermal paste off.
+- A wooden tongue depressor to scrape the old thermal paste off.

 Step 1: Find Heat Source

-The first thing you should do while fix overheating laptop is to find where the heat is coming from.
+The first thing you should do while fixing the overheating laptop is to find where the heat is coming from.
 For that.

 Check Internal Air Flow and Heat Transfer